 Effective stewardship is achieved by regular engagement with CEF boards and by exercising clients' voting rights to promote best practices in corporate governance.
-CLIM's Corporate Governance and Proxy Voting Policy provides the template for this engagement.
+CLIM's Corporate Governance and Proxy Voting Policy is set out in the first section of this document and it provides the template for this engagement.